 - Transcutaneous electrical nerve stimulation (TENS) therapy

 - Self-management recommendations on positions and postures that would give him relief

-She saw him two times a week to deliver treatment and gradually added acupuncture and spinal manipulation therapy to his plan.
+She saw Brent two times a week to deliver treatment.
+Gradually she added acupuncture and spinal manipulation therapy to his plan.
 As Brent’s pain declined and his movement improved, Dr. Rebeiro prescribed therapeutic exercises.
 She also educated him on safe lifting techniques to reduce his injury risks and keep his pain at bay.

 This story was adapted from this article: Share the Care, Spare the Meds: Collaborative Approaches to Managing Acute Back Pain: A Case Study, which was published in the Medical Post.